GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-1.md

 Before adding a dependency, consider what that dependency depends on.

 Scrutinize all dependency additions.
-Whenever you add a new dependency, check the full tree of transitive dependencies that are pulled in as a result.
-If a large number of transitive dependencies are pulled in, consider a different direct dependency.
+Whenever you add a new dependency, check the transitive dependencies it adds to your classpath.
+If many new transitive dependencies are pulled in, consider whether the functionality is worth the cost.
+If a different library solves the same problem but adds fewer dependencies, it might be preferable.
 Alternatively, if the functionality you need is small, reimplement it in your own library.